Sales Process

-In B2B sales development, a sales process is a clearly defined, repeatable sequence of stages and activities that guides SDRs and AEs from targeting and prospecting through qualification, discovery, and close.
-It standardizes how leads are handled, how opportunities move through the pipeline, and how handoffs occur, so teams can scale outbound efforts, forecast accurately, and continuously improve performance.
+A sales process is a defined, repeatable set of steps a team follows to move a prospect from first contact to a closed sale, used by any sales organization.
+In B2B sales development, it guides SDRs and AEs from targeting and prospecting through qualification, discovery, and close.
+By standardizing how leads are handled, how opportunities move through the pipeline, and how handoffs occur, teams can scale outbound efforts, forecast accurately, and improve performance over time.

 A strong sales process is more than a checklist; it is the operating system of a modern revenue organization.
 It aligns SDRs, AEs, marketing, RevOps, and customer success around a shared view of the buyer journey, what constitutes a qualified opportunity, and which behaviors move deals forward.
 Research from Vantage Point Performance and the Sales Management Association, cited by Harvard Business Review, found an 18% difference in revenue growth between companies with a formal sales process and those without, underscoring its impact on performance.